dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 func FToC(f Fahrenheit) Celsius { return Celsius((f - 32) * 5 / 9) }
 ```
 This package defines two types, `Celsius` and `Fahrenheit`, for the two units of temperature.
 Even though both have the same underlying type, `float64`, they are not the same type, so they cannot be compared or combined in arithmetic expressions.
 Distinguishing the types makes it possible to avoid errors like inadvertently combining temperatures in the two different scales; an explicit *type conversion* like `Celsius(t)` or `Fahrenheit(t)` is required to convert from a `float64`. `Celsius(t)` and `Fahrenheit(t)` are conversions, not function calls.
-They don’t change the value or representation in any way, but they make the change of meaning explicit.
+They don't change the value or representation in any way, but they make the change of meaning explicit.
 On the other hand, the functions `CToF` and `FToC` convert between the two scales; they *do* return different values.

 For every type `T`, there is a corresponding conversion operation `T(x)` that converts the value `x` to type `T`.
 A conversion from one type to another is allowed if both have the same underlying type, or if both are unnamed pointer types that point to variables of the same underlying type; these conversions change the type but not the representation of the value.
 If `x` is assignable to `T`, a conversion is permitted but is usually redundant.